 But I also create my own frazzle.
 Despite how overloaded and fuzzy-brained I feel most days, I doom scroll and fill my precious empty moments with mostly unnecessary things all the time.

 I give myself grace and compassion for trying to numb out of some really tough moments…..
 AND I recognize it’s not helping me.

 I’m craving white space more than I crave hummus from Zahav (which is 24/7).

-Here’s what happens when you have no white space in your business:
+What happens when you have no white space in your business

 👀 It’s really hard to be clear on what you really want when all you see is what everyone else wants.

 🎨 It’s nearly impossible to come up with creative ideas when all you see are everyone else’s.

 📈 And it’s literally impossible for you to grow your business — if you’re keeping busy with time-suck tasks, reacting to trends, and focusing on the “now”.